Selected Work

 Design

 The designs were responsive, created for both mobile and desktop.
-To build out the full user flows, I combined existing page designs with newly added screens, carefully planning the placement of the progress bar to support clarity and continuity.
+To build out the full user flows, I combined existing page designs with newly added screens, carefully planning the placement of the progress bar to support the user journey and checkout process.
+The screens were designed in Sketch and exported to Zeplin.
 All new UI followed the established design system and brand guidelines, using consistent components and assets to ensure a cohesive experience across the journey.

 Testing

-I created interactive prototypes of the updated flows, which were tested through unmoderated A/B testing led by the UX researcher.
+I created interactive prototypes of the updated flows, which were tested through unmoderated A/B testing led by the UX researcher in Optimal.
 This approach allowed us to compare user behavior between the legacy and redesigned experiences, validating the impact of the introduction of the progress bar.

 Results

-The redesigned checkout journey resulted in a 16% increase in completion rate, demonstrating a clear improvement in user engagement and a reduction in drop-off.
+The redesigned checkout journey resulted in an 8% increase in completion rate, demonstrating a clear improvement in user engagement and a reduction in drop-off.